 Marriage dissolution is one of the most complex civil court actions.
-For a free consultation with an experienced family law attorney in Hoffman Estates, contact the Law Offices of Martin A. Delaney III, Ltd. The sooner you reach out to us, the sooner we will start working for you.
+For a free consultation with an experienced family law attorney in Hoffman Estates, contact Andrea Heckman Law.
+The sooner you reach out to us, the sooner we will start working for you.

 I could not ask for a better attorney to represent me during my case which is Andrea Heckman.
 Anytime I had any questions, I got a response in a timely manner.
 Andrea walked me through a very difficult time which was a divorce/child custody case.
 Andrea is very knowledgeable and motivating.
 The staff has been nothing but welcoming and professional.
 If I have to go to court for anything, I will definitely be giving this firm a call again.

 Please contact our law office in Rolling Meadows for legal assistance with divorce, child custody, or visitation issues.
 We serve clients in the Chicago metropolitan area who need the help of an experienced and dedicated family law attorney.